 - Cook chicken at 375°F (190°C) for 30 minutes or until chicken is no longer pink in the middle.

 - In a small saucepan, combine tomato sauce, cumin, chili powder, cilantro, minced garlic, and onion.
-Simmer over low heat until chicken is ready to be served (about 30 minutes).
+Simmer over low heat until chicken is ready to be served (approximately 30 minutes).

 - Remove baking dish from oven and put 1 ounce soy cheese on each piece of chicken.
-Cook for another 3 to 5 minutes or until cheese has melted.
+Cook for about 3 to 5 minutes or until cheese has melted.

 - Serve chicken and rice with tomato sauce drizzled over the top.